dwyl/learn-hapi/README.md

 ## What is Hapi?

-Hapi is a framework for rapidly building RESTful web services.
+Hapi is *the* framework for rapidly building RESTful web services in Node.js.
-Whether you are building a very simple set of RESTful services or a large scale, cache heavy, and secure set of services, hapi has you covered.
+Whether you are building a very simple set of RESTful services for your website/mobile app to call or a large scale, cache heavy, and secure set of services, hapi has you covered.
 Hapi will help get your server developed quickly with its wide range of configurable options.

+### Video Intro:

-> *Watch* this video: http://youtu.be/BsyvnVOhp4U (good intro to HAPI)
+> *Watch* this video: http://youtu.be/BsyvnVOhp4U (good/recent intro to HAPI)

 ## Why Hapi instead of XYZ framework?

 **Q**: I already know how to build REST APIs in [Express](http://expressjs.com/) and [Restify](http://mcavage.me/node-restify/) why learn a new framework? <br />
-**A**:
+**A**: If you are *happy* with your existing system & level of team productivity, stick with what you know.
+If not, learn hapi.

 ### Key Benefits